 Received impressions from each of the liaisons currently assigned to each of the PDPs and IRTs, as well as the liaisons to the ccNSO and GAC.
 Some impressions included:

-Easy for WG leadership / Council to forget that there is a liaison who should be involved in certain discussions
+Easy for PDP WG leadership / Council to forget that there is a liaison who should be involved in certain discussions.

-Lack of clarity around the requirement for regular updates by liaisons to the GNSO Council
+Lack of clarity around the requirement for regular updates by liaisons to the GNSO Council.

 Clearer guidelines needed for participation and interaction with WG Leadership.